This article describes the Microsoft Office 97-2003 legacy/binary file formats (doc, xls, ppt), related security issues and useful resources.

 Last update: 2014-11-19 (created 2010-03-08)

 - Excel workbooks (.xls) for worksheets with numeric values.

 - PowerPoint (.ppt) for presentations.

 Except for very old MS Office versions, all these formats share the same basic container structure, either called OLE2, OLECF, structured storage or compound file/document.

 MS Office also contain other applications such as MS Access which use different file formats not based on the OLE2 format.

 Since MS Office 2007, new file formats based on XML (docx, xslx, pptx) are used by default.
-These formats will be covered in a future article.
+See the article about MS Office Open XML.